-A key guideline when practicing OKRs is to limit the number of objectives to 3-4 per person and limit the number of key results to 2-5 per objective.
+A key guideline when practising OKRs is to limit the number of objectives to 3-4 per person and limit the number of key results to 2-5 per objective.
 This guideline is in place to bring exceptional focus to what you are trying to accomplish.
 This also forces you to prioritize and pick the key results that matter the most at that point.

 Again, by design, OKRs are public and available to everyone in the company.
 Because of that transparency, it makes it easier for employees to align with the appropriate objectives of others that they are either impacting or impacted by.
 When you are able to express alignments and are able to visualize them, every employee can understand and realize the impact they are having beyond themselves, or their teams, or departments.
 Organizations achieve alignment both using a top-down approach and a bottom-up approach, the extent of each alignment will be different at different levels of the organization and how to straddle between both the alignments is your organization’s unique DNA.

 While OKRs are set at every level of the organization, through dialog and discussions, every employee sets up their own OKRs.
 They do get assigned OKRs by managers, but for the most part everyone comes up with their OKRs.
 As documented in the IKEA Effect, every employee will show a lot more commitment to achieving their OKRs, since they came up with them.